 A passport is necessary in order to fill out the duty-free paperwork.
 When you arrive at the duty-free counter you will be asked to present your passport.
 In the case that you have purchased your products at the register and are coming to the center to reclaim sales tax, you will need to present your passport as well as the sales receipt for your purchase.
 You also have to bring the purchased goods themselves.

 Sign your name on the purchase contract that you are handed.

-After signing the contract, they will place a purchase record seal on your passport and confirm that you have received a tally stamp between your passport and purchase record seal.
+After signing the contract, they will stamp a purchase record seal on your passport.
+They will also confirm that you have received a tally stamp between your passport and purchase record seal.

-When leaving Japan, customs will take your purchase record seal and your duty free signup will be complete.
+When leaving Japan, customs will take your purchase record seal and you can take your tax-free goods home with you.

-Take advantage of the red mark shown below, issued by the Japan Tourism Agency, so that you can find duty free shops in Japan.
-For more information on duty free shop locations nationwide and signing up for duty free, please look at the Japan Tourism Agency site.
+Look for the red mark shown above, issued by the Japan Tourism Agency, to find duty free shops in Japan.
+For more information on duty-free shop locations nationwide and how to sign up for duty-free, please take a look at the Japan Tourism Agency Site.

-When traveling abroad it’s great fun to get out and go sightseeing, but sometimes it’s just as nice to head out shopping for a break.
-How about creating some new memories and getting the most out of your money by shopping at duty free stores in Japan?
+When traveling abroad it is fun to explore local goods and get souvenirs.
+Why not get the most out of your money by shopping at duty free stores in Japan?